Daniel0Widing/DOXExtras/README.md

 - Only works on DOX Extras dinos
 - Force feed to dinos to sacrifice them
 - Gives back 1 Prime Heart, or however many Prime Hearts were used to craft the spawner for the sacrificed dinos
+- Does not work on cloned dinosaurs (can be enabled in config)

 Crafted from DOX Sacrifice Elixir.
 ```